uploadcare/uploadcare-rails/README.md

 An Add-On is an application implemented by Uploadcare that accepts uploaded files as an input and can produce other files and/or appdata as an output.

-#### Execute AWS Rekognition Add-On for a given target to detect labels in an image.
+#### Execute AWS Rekognition Add-On for a given target to detect labels in an image

 ```
   Note: Detected labels are stored in the file's appdata.